freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-47.md

 ## Description
 <section id='description'>

-There's another way to associate an `input` element's text with the element itself.
-You can nest the text within a `label` element and add a `for` attribute with the same value as the `input` element's `id` attribute.
+Notice that both radio buttons can be selected at the same time.
+To make it so selecting one radio button automatically deselects the other, both buttons must have a `name`  attribute with the same value.

-Associate the text `Loving` with the checkbox by only nesting the text `Loving` in a `label` element and place it to the right side of the checkbox `input` element.
+Add the `name` attribute with the value `indoor-outdoor` to both radio buttons.

 </section>